 Scholarships are available on a variety of levels.
 If you are in need of financial assistance in order to attend this event, please review the scholarship information and application directions on our scholarships page.

 HMA AREA 1 COVID-19 VACCINATION POLICY

+All participants and audience members at Area 1 events are strongly encouraged to wear a mask in indoor venues, regardless of their vaccination status.
 The Area 1 board will revisit this policy and amend it as circumstances change and as required by venue.

 By attending/participating, you acknowledge and fully understand the nature and extent of the risk related to the COVID-19 virus and other contagious diseases and agree to attend this event at your own risk.
 You expressly acknowledge that COVID-19 is highly contagious, and infection can result in death, the risk of infection and transmission are higher in indoor facilities, there are no safety precautions that totally eliminate the risk of contracting COVID-19, and individuals with various underlying medical conditions may experience worse outcomes.